-Symptom Possible Cause Corrective Action No alarm sound is produced Audio alarm is disabled. Ö and the alarm area is Select →[Config.]→[Config.
-Edit]→enter displayed normally. the required password→[General Setup]→ [Alarm Setup].
-Then set [Alm Volume] to [Low] or [High].
+Symptom Possible Cause Corrective Action

+No alarm sound is produced and the alarm Audio alarm is disabled.
+Select Config.]→[Config.
+Edit]→

+area is displayed normally. enter the required password→[General

+Setup]→[Alarm Setup].
+Then set [Alm

+Volume] to [Low] or [High].

 The connection line is failed.
-1. Check if the connection line between the speaker and the therapy main control board is properly connected.
-2. Check if the connection line and connector are damaged.
+1. Check if the connection line between the

+speaker and the therapy main control board

+is properly connected.

+2. Check if the connection line and connector

+are damaged.

 The speaker is damaged.
 Replace the speaker.

-The therapy main control board is Donlare the theyany main central heard damaged.
+The therapy main control board is damaged.
 Replace the therapy main control board.